 Penalty: a fine of $2 000.

-(4) A licensee shall cause a copy of the licence to be displayed in a readily legible condition and in a conspicuous position in the licensed premises.
+(4) A licensee shall cause to be displayed in a readily legible condition and in a conspicuous position in the licensed premises —

+(a) a copy of the licence; and

+(b) if section 100(2a) applies in relation to the premises — a notice displaying the name of each person who is supervising and managing the premises and identifying every such person as a manager.

+Penalty: a fine of $2 000.

+(5A) The notice required by subsection (4)(b) may be combined with the notice required by subsection (5).

 (5) A licensee, other than the holder of an occasional licence, shall cause a notice in a form approved by the Director to be displayed in a readily legible condition and in a conspicuous position at or near the front entrance to the licensed premises, showing —

 (a) any name approved under subsection (3);